The major is a part of the Department of Health Sciences, an academic unit within the College of Health and Behavioral Studies.

 Currently Enrolled Major Changers

-Students should submit a "Change or Declaration of Major" form to the Health Sciences Department Head in the Health and Human Services building, room 3126.
+Students should submit a "Change or Declaration of Major" form to the Health Sciences Academic Unit Head in the Health and Human Services building, Room 3126.

 Other Declaring Information